iterami/Docs.htm/repositories/gmod-iterami-addon.md

 1. `git clone https://github.com/iterami/GMod-iterami-Addon`
 2. Copy the `gmod-iterami-addon` directory into your `GarrysMod/garrysmod/addons` directory.
-3. Subscribe to and enable the [Extended Spawnmenu](https://steamcommunity.com/sharedfiles/filedetails/?id=104603291) addon.
+3. Subscribe to and enable the [Extended Spawnmenu](https://steamcommunity.com/sharedfiles/filedetails/?id=104603291).
-  * Note: the `Extended Spawnmenu` addon is not created by iterami.
+   * NOTE: `Extended Spawnmenu` is a third-party addon not created or maintained by iterami.
 Use at your own risk!
+   * An issue has been created to remove this requirement: https://github.com/iterami/GMod-iterami-Addon/issues/1

 ---